Jaymon/Montage/README.markdown

 Since there are popular readily available projects that you are most likely more familiar with and probably want to use instead of some half-baked, half-supported core Framework object that isn't as good.

-## How is Montage Near Zero Configuration?
+## How is Montage Low Configuration?

 By choosing convention over configuration and using Reflection wherever possible to infer how things should work.
-I say near zero because sometime Montage will infer wrong and will need to be configured in order to make the right choice.
+I say low configuration because sometime Montage will infer wrong and will need to be properly configured in order to make the right choice.

 ## How is a Montage App Structured?